 Discussion

 All metrics were highly correlated for ecology journals, but there was still considerable variation in the rank and relative influence of journals among metrics.
 Rankings of journals in ecology based on the JIF, JIF5, AI, SNIP, and SJR corresponded well (Table 3).
 The top 3 journals based all 5 metric rankings are Annual Review of Ecology, Evolution, and Systematics, Trends in Ecology and Evolution, and Ecology Letters.
 The first two publish primarily review articles, which tend to be highly cited and hopefully highly synthetic.
 Ecology Letters is the highest ranked journal that focuses on primary research, although it does publish reviews and opinion articles as well.
-The biggest difference among the five metrics in the top 20 journals is Molecular Ecology, which is ranked 9th by the JIF5 but only 21st by the AI score and 20th by the SNIP.
+The biggest difference among the five metrics in the top 20 journals is Molecular Ecology, which is ranked 9th by the JIF5 but drops to 21st by the AI score and 20th by the SNIP.
 This suggests that while the average Molecular Ecology article is highly cited, the influence of those articles does not spread as much through science as a whole.
 This may be due to higher than average rates of self-citations (within journal).
-This pattern may also be related to Molecular Ecology being slightly more specialized than the other ecology journals in the top 20.
+This pattern may also be related to Molecular Ecology being slightly more specialized than the other ecology journals placed in the top 20 under this metric.
 The American Naturalist also differs considerably between the metrics, where it is ranked 19th by the JIF5, 11th by AI score, 23rd by SNIP, and 10th by SJR.
 The AI and SJR, which account for the scientific citation network, both rank the American Naturalist higher than the JIF5 or SNIP, which only account for the number of citations to a given journal directly.
 This suggests a better spread of ideas through science than indicated by single-level citation metrics.
 Surprisingly, the ISME Journal, with a focus on microbial ecology, was ranked more highly by the JIF5 and AI compared with the SNIP and SJR.
 This is unexpected because the AI and SJR are more similar in theoretical foundation; therefore, the differences may be more due to differences in the databases than with the metrics.